sisap-challenges/sisap-challenges.github.io/2026/evaluation.md

 **Short paper**

-Please submit yourshort paper through the regular EasyChair submission system for [SISAP 2026](https://easychair.org/my/conference?conf=sisap2026).
+Please submit your short paper through the regular EasyChair submission system for [SISAP 2026](https://easychair.org/my/conference?conf=sisap2026).
 Pick "indexing challenge" as paper category.
 Submissions have to follow the rules of short papers described in the [call for paper](https://sisap.org/2026/callforpapers.html) (in particular, at most 8 pages in standard LNCS style), but should be provided **non-anonymized**.
 More detailed analysis can be provided through a technical report referenced in the short paper.

 ---

-**Pre-registration**
+**Pre-registration Archive**

-If you have not yet pre-registered, please open a *"Pre-registration request"* issue at:
+Pre-registration for SISAP 2026 is closed.
+During the live challenge, teams were asked to open a *"Pre-registration request"* issue at:
 [github.com/sisap-challenges/challenge2026](https://github.com/sisap-challenges/challenge2026/)

 ---